Addressing Bullying, Harassment and Discrimination Policy and Procedures

 • where the alleged behaviour has a sufficient connection to the legitimate interests or concerns of the University.

-Note – University activities include off-campus activities and activities in online or virtual environments that are created, owned, and/or operated by the University or a staff member.
+Note – Off-campus activities and activities in online or virtual environments that are created, owned, and/or operated by the University or a staff member may be deemed a University activity where there is a sufficient connection to the legitimate interests or concerns of the University.

 Policy Statement